 - We comply with recommended College guidelines on accommodations, including the use of service animals and technology.

-- We represent the library on the Teachers College Barrier Removal Committee; subcommittee for Campus Climate and Diversity; and other working groups, as needed.
+- We represent the library on the Teachers College Barrier Removal Committee; PDF Working Group, and others initiatives, as needed.